oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_blockstorage_boot_volume_backup_actions_module.rst

 ..
 Description

 - Perform actions on a BootVolumeBackup resource in Oracle Cloud Infrastructure
+- For *action=change_compartment*, moves a boot volume backup into a different compartment within the same tenancy.
+For information about moving resources between compartments, see `Moving Resources to a Different Compartment <https://docs.cloud.oracle.com/Content/Identity/Tasks/managingcompartments.htm#moveRes>`_.
 - For *action=copy*, creates a boot volume backup copy in specified region.
 For general information about volume backups, see `Overview of Boot Volume Backups <https://docs.cloud.oracle.com/Content/Block/Concepts/bootvolumebackups.htm>`_